 As is often the case in a small town, Remington doesn't have a public transportation system that people use for their commute.

-The overall education level of Remington is somewhat higher than in the average US city of 21.84%: 25.41% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Remington is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.41% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Remington in 2022 was $35,151, which is upper middle income relative to Indiana and the nation.
 This equates to an annual income of $140,604 for a family of four.
 However, Remington contains both very wealthy and poor people as well.